j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 }
 {% endhighlight %}

 After the message, there are a lot of constant numbers set in `ptr`.
-I didn't dug further what is each number.
+I did not dug further what is each number.
 What I did was use one of the tools the CTF provided to help us that is [Google](https://www.google.com).
 Throwing some number there, it returned values used in